pelicanfeet/BackendCodingExercise/README.md

 This is my solution for the Backend Take Home Test I received from Fetch Rewards.

-This project was developed and tested using the Spring Tool Suite (STS) IDE.
+This project was developed and tested using the Spring Tool Suite (STS) IDE and Google Chrome.

 # Steps to configure environment
 * Ensure that the latest version of Oracle JDK is installed on the machine